so-sc/sosc-website/src/contents/events/API_101-Workshop/index.md

 ## Introduction:

-With part one of Hacktober Fest done and dusted, the next leg of the SOSC X Hacktober Fest celebrations centred around a workshop on APIs: ‘API 101: with Postman’.
+With part one of Hacktoberfest done and dusted, the next leg of the SOSC X Hacktoberfest celebrations centred around a workshop on APIs: ‘API 101: with Postman’.
 Helmed by Deveesh Shetty, the President of SOSC and a Postman Student Expert, the workshop focused on the importance, functioning and use of APIs in the software development space, using Postman: a collaborative platform offering tools for creating, deploying and testing APIs in a streamlined and easy fashion.

 ## Commencement of the virtual session: